The moduli space of stable supercurves and its canonical line bundle: The boundary divisor

-Now let us consider a family of stable supercurves $X/S$ over the formal super-polydisk with a special even coordinate $t$ such that over $S_0=(t=0)\sub S$, we have a relative NS node $q:S_0\to X_0=S_0\times S X$, so that the completion of $\OO_X$ along $q(S_0)$ is given by the standard generators and relations \eqref{NS-node-def-relations}.
+Now let us consider a family of stable supercurves $X/S$ over a smooth affine base $S$ with a smooth map $t:S\to \A^1$, such that over $S_0=(t=0)\sub S$, we have a relative NS node $q:S_0\to X_0=S_0\times_S X$, so that $X\setminus q(S_0)$ is smooth over $S$, the completion of $\OO_X$ along $q(S_0)$ is given by the standard generators and relations \eqref{NS-node-def-relations}, and the derivation $\de$ is given by the standard formula.